hf7cc/ECE445/notebook/Joshmita Chintala/readme.md

 Please label the tables properly and keep the units consistent (3.3 V instead of 3.3 v).
 Are your battery or any other components at risk as they are very close to moisture/soil?
 Please mention that in your safety.

-## 03/06/2023 - Design Document Revisions were made to Update High-Level Requirements (Team)
+## 03/06/2023 - Design Document Revisions were made to Update High-Level Requirements
 In order to successfully obtain a fully working product by the end of this course, we plan to reach the following goals.
 1. The robot must be able to carry a plant and pot of total size of [weight: 15-20 pounds, diameter 10-20 cm ]
 2. When placed indoors on a window sill, in front of a window, or in a balcony, without objects obstructing its path, the plant must “follow the light” by moving horizontally or vertically (on an X/Y axis) and must find optimal sunlight within 1 hour.
 3. Robot must detect when moisture is less in the plant and must alert the user (LED must blink)

-## 03/07/2023 - Meeting with Raman, Light Sensor & Voltage Regulator were gathered from ECE storage cabinet (Team)
+## 03/07/2023 - Meeting with Raman, Light Sensor & Voltage Regulator were gathered from ECE storage cabinet

 TA Meeting Meeting Minutes:
 - Do high-level requirements look good? - YES